smXplorer/AlliGator/docs/source/alligator-source-image-panel.rst

   (with overlay) to the Clipboard for reuse in other software (or in the Notebook).
 - ``Save Image Data as TIFF``: saves the data displayed in the Source Image as a 8- or 16-bit image, following the selected options offered to the user at the beginning of the process.
 The resulting file can be used for external analysis.
 Note that if the Sum of All Gates is shown, that sum is saved, while if a Single Gate is shown, that single gate is saved [#f2]_.
 To save a complete dataset, check the ``File:Save:Dataset`` submenu.
 - ``Save Displayed Image with Overlay``: saves the same image as copied by Copy Image Only (with Overlay)
 - ``Save Overlay only``: saves the current image overlay as an 8-bit image in which any non-black pixel is assigned the value 255, resulting in an effective mask image.
-- ``Save Image as Hot Pixel Mask``: saves the current image as a binary image (where all pixels whose values are above the min cursor are set to 1, while all others are set to 0) used for hot pixel rejection (see **Settings:
+- ``Save Image as Hot Pixel Mask``: saves the current image as a binary image (where all pixels whose values are above the max cursor are set to 1, while all others are set to 0) used for hot pixel rejection (see **Settings:
   Source Image**).
 - ``Export Phasor Ratio Map as ASCII``: when a phasor ratio analysis has been